Admissions, Registration, & Records

 - Complete the registration process by paying tuition and fees

-For registration purposes “returning students” are defined as those students who are currently enrolled or who have been previously enrolled during the last year in the same academic program.
-Returning students may be eligible for priority registration and are encouraged to preregister with their academic advisor for the following term as soon as notification is given.
-Returning students need to follow steps 5 through 7 listed above (under New Students section.)
+For registration purposes, “returning students” are defined as those students who are currently enrolled or who have been previously enrolled during the last year in the same academic program.
+Returning students are encouraged to preregister with their academic advisor for the following term as soon as notification is given.
+Returning students need to follow steps 5 through 8 listed above (under New Students section.)
 Students must reapply for financial aid every year by March or April to ensure that funding is in place in time for registration.

 To Top of Page